Local Industrial Strategy

 New Anglia LEP is working with Government to develop a Local Industrial Strategy for Norfolk and Suffolk.

 The Local Industrial Strategy is the next stage in the evolution and implementation of the Norfolk and Suffolk Economic Strategy.
 It will build on the Economic Strategy but be a deeper and more focused piece of work.
-It will look in more detail at our competitive strengths and the high growth sectors clean energy, agri-food and ICT/digital.

 What is a Local Industrial Strategy?